 Council is also driving a large-scale renewal of the Salisbury City Centre to support the future growth of the community and will reinforce Salisbury as an attractive place to live, work, play and invest.
-The Church and John Streets Revitalisation Project realised almost 10 years of planning, delivering a revolutionised urban design outcome.
+The Church and John Streets Revitalisation Project, delivering a refreshed urban design outcome.
 An Expression of Interest was released on four strategic and large-scale City Centre land holdings.